freespek/solarkraft/doc/monitor-specs.md

 - `MustFail_i` is a condition under which the method is expected to fail.
 If _any_ of those conditions hold, the monitor fires, and checks that the method does indeed fail;
 - `MustPass_i` is a condition, under which the method is expected to succeed, _provided that_ none of the `MustFail_i` conditions fired.
 Each `MustPass_i` condition represents a separate happy path in the method invocation;
-- `MustHold_i` is a condition over past and next state variables, which specifies the effect that the method invocation should achieve (e.g. the tokens should be transferred). _All_ of `MustHold_i` should hold if the method is executed successfully.
+- `MustHold_i` is a condition that should hold over past and next state variables, if the method invocation is successful (e.g. the tokens should be transferred). _All_ of `MustHold_i` should hold if the method is executed successfully.

-In the above, `Must<Fail|Succeed|Achieve>` is a prefix, which tells the monitor system how to interpret this predicate.
+In the above, `Must<Fail|Pass|Hold>` is a prefix, which tells the monitor system how to interpret this predicate.
 The complete pattern for predicate names with these prefixes is as follows:

 ```
-Must<Fail|Succeed|Achieve>_<Method>_<ConditionDescription>
+Must<Fail|Pass|Hold>_<Method>_<ConditionDescription>
 ```

 All predicates which refer to the same `<Method>` will be grouped, to create together one _method monitor_.
 Interpreted formally, the monitor should do the following when `<Method>` is invoked: